superstar1205/LoanSystem/README.md

 - `composer install`
 - You have to migrate db
     or you can set up maually.
-    (download SQl file and then import your database.)
+    (download db.sql file and then import your database.)
 - seeding

     `php artisan db:seed`